 Conestoga College Institute of Technology & Advanced Learning

-For a list of all full-time staff, faculty, Coordinators, and Chairs, please check the School of Business & Hospitality website contact list.
+For a list of all full-time staff, faculty, Coordinators, and Chairs, please check the School of Hospitality & Culinary Arts website contact list.
 In addition to the full-time faculty, other faculty will teach students in their program.
 Contact information for these faculty members will typically be provided on the first day of the course.

 519-885-0300, ext.
 5293